 The Importance of Pay-Per-Click Advertising Extensions

 Over a million businesses rely on Google Adwords for a number of reasons.
-Some choose pay-per-click advertising because their company is brand new and need to build exposure.
+Some choose pay-per-click advertising because their company is brand new and needs to build exposure.
 Others stick with it because they see a consistent influx of new website visitors and online sales.
 The best perk about Adwords?
-You can target your ads to customers in certain countries, regions, cities or within a set distance from your business or store.
+You can target your ads to customers in certain countries, regions, cities, or within a set distance from your business or store.
 As with any tool that helps improve marketing reach and ROI, there’s always a feature often overlooked that’s quite valuable.
 In this case, I’m talking about PPC ad extensions.

 Ad extensions have always been a good idea, but recently they’re becoming an essential piece to helping businesses stand out and gain higher click-through-rate (CTR).
 If you’re not currently using ad extensions, it’s time to get them running!
 Ad extensions, by definition, provide additional information (“extending” from your text ads) to searchers about your business.
-This can include the company phone number, links to other pages within the site, special offers and more.
+This can include the company phone number, links to other pages within the site, special offers, and more.
 And by taking up additional space, they make ads more prominent in results.
 Including even one type of extension immediately earns a better placement in ad ranks!

 Too many businesses are not using PPC ad extensions, but it’s not necessarily because they don’t want to.
-Some advertisers genuinely don’t know anything about it, while others believe the basic setup is good enough because they’re too busy to fine-tune their account.
+Some advertisers genuinely don’t know anything about it, while others believe the basic setup is good enough because they’re too busy to fine-tune their accounts.
 Extensions essentially get left out of the process because they’re seen as a hassle.
 But, if you were to take that additional step and add them in, you’ll soon see the rewards can be well worth the time.
 All you have to do is decide which ad extensions are most beneficial to your business goals.

 Ad Extensions Options